April 2011 ~ The Virgin Islands

 Steven tackled a number of minor boat projects while I caught up on the blog, a never ending task.

 James called to invite us to lunch at 12:30p.
 I went for a swim and ended up scraping barnacles for a half hour.
-We enjoyed lunch with James and Emma-Kate on Ondine.
+We enjoyed lunch with James and Nina-Kate on Ondine.
 Richard, a brit who had been sitting in a pub a week ago, commiserating with a friend about needing sailing experience but not knowing how to get it, was still in shock at being here, in the tropics, rocking on a boat.
 Turns our that Richard was friends with Tom, who was going to crew with James on one leg of his Atlantic crossing.
 Emails flew about and Richard boarded a plane a few days later.

 James is thrilled to have a favorable weather forecast for his 780 mile run to Bermuda.
 Twenty five to thirty knots of wind right on the beam (side).
 The waves will be pretty high, 3-4 meters, but he didn't seem to mind.
 The same wind and sea will be on our stern quarter and make a quick first few days.